zgreyling/tic-tac-toe-web-client/README.md

  1. Clone both repositories' game-implementation branches:
  - Front-end: https://github.com/zgreyling/tic-tac-toe-web-client/tree/game-implementation
  - Back-end: https://github.com/zgreyling/tic-tac-toe-api/tree/game-implementation
- 2. Install dependencies using NPM for the front-end and using Bundler for the back-end
+ 2. Install dependencies using NPM for the front-end and using Bundler for the back-end and run the applications:
- 3. Run the applications, the front-end will be available on localhost:4200/game and the back-end will be available on localhost:3000
+  - Front-end:
+	 - [ ] Clone the repo
+	 - [ ] Switch to the game-implementation branch
+	 - [ ] Run `npm install` in the console
+	 - [ ] Run `ember serve` in the console
+	 - [ ] Go to http://localhost:4200 in a browser
+- Back-end:
+	 - [ ] Clone the repo
+	 - [ ] Switch to the game-implementation branch
+	 - [ ] Run `bundle` in the console
+	 - [ ] Run `rails db:migrate` in the console
+	 - [ ] Run `rails s` in the console
+	 - [ ] The server is available at http://localhost:3000

 **Playing the game**
 When the app is run for the first time, we have no game data in our database.
 A new game will be created and loaded.
 If game data exists when the app is refreshed or run again, the last game's data will be loaded and displayed.
 When a user creates a new game using the button on screen, the old game is deleted.
 This means our database will always only have one game saved, if not run for the first time, in which case no game data will exist in the database.

 **Look and feel**

 ![Screenshot during gameplay](https://i.imgur.com/7RmEolX.png)
 *During Gameplay*

 ![Screenshot after gameplay and there's a winner](https://i.imgur.com/soOrvqB.png) *Game Over - Winner*

 ![Screenshot during gameplay and it's a draw](https://i.imgur.com/Jrtk35p.png) *Game Over - Draw*